pknjohns/startup/notes.md

 <img src = https://github.com/pknjohns/startup/assets/137959114/fcf3c32f-e696-44e6-9612-52316f93b47e>

 ### Animation:
-- in declaration, add `animation-name` and `animation-duration` features, then create an `@keyframes animatino-name` delcaration containing the sequence of what happens when
+- in declaration, add `animation-name` and `animation-duration` features, then create an `@keyframes animation-name` delcaration containing the sequence of what happens when

 ### Responsive design: